 Trudeau, Zenon, Decree, 1796, (C1653)

-Decree in French to the inhabitants of St. Charles, MO, settling a land and boundary line dispute as recommended by the arbitrators.
+The collection contains a decree in French to the inhabitants of St. Charles, MO, settling a land and boundary line dispute as recommended by the arbitrators.

 Truman, Harry S., Records, (SUNP2728)